guardian/frontend/docs/03-dev-howtos/13-Update-configuration-in-s3.md

 ```
 aws s3 cp --profile=frontend eu-west-1-frontend.v4.conf s3://aws-frontend-store/config/eu-west-1-frontend.v4.conf
 ```
-and bumping the version number `var s3ConfigVersion` in `/common/app/common/configuration.scala`
+and bump the version number `var s3ConfigVersion` in `/common/app/common/configuration.scala` to match the version of the config file you created.

 - Once you are happy with your changes, create a pull request with the version number changes.